EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 * Setting a cell value to a char datatype will result i "0" when saved
 * Structs in a cell value can result in a null value when converted to string on save
 * Conditional formatting styles crashed when copying a worksheet from another package.
 * EPPlus crashes on load if a workbook or worksheet has more than one defined name with the same name.
 * Row styles were not copied correctly copied when inserting rows
 * Overwriting a shared formulas first cell causes a crash.
 * Workbooks with Empty series for Scatter- and Doughnut- charts crashes on load
 * FileStream for compound documents are not closed.
 * If CustomSheetView element contained row/column breaks, the package could not be loaded.
 * Pivot tables crashed if SubTotalFunction were set to eSubTotalFunctions.None and there were no values in the source data.

-### Minor new features
-* Chart series will from version 5 handles both addresses and arrays.
-Arrays are handled in the StringLiteralsX, NumberLiteralsX and NumberLiteralsY arrays when a series is set to an Array ( for example {1,2,3} ).
-* Add support for BringToFront and SendToBack methods on the Drawings Collection to handle drawing overlap.
-* Add TopLeftCell to ExcelWorksheetView
-* Enabled Style.TextRotation=255 for Vertical Text in cells.
-Added new method ExcelStyle.SetTextVertical.
-* Add Pivot property to conditional formatting, to indicate a pivot source.
-* RichText on drawings can now handle paragraphs to get line breaks.
-Add method has new parameter NewParagraph.
-* Table source overload to PivotTable.Add method

-### Formula parsing
+* Data validations of type list don't support formula references to other worksheets.
-* Does not remove double-negation from formulatokens.
+* _Formula calc_: Does not remove double-negation from formulatokens.
-* Value matcher now supports comparisons between DateTime and double.
+* _Formula calc_: Value matcher now supports comparisons between DateTime and double.
 CompileResultFactory includes float type in DataType.Decimal.
-* MultipleRangeCriterasFunction.GetMatchIndexes() looped through max number of rows when a range argument was an entire column now stops as Dimension.End.Row.
+* _Formula calc_: MultipleRangeCriterasFunction.GetMatchIndexes() looped through max number of rows when a range argument was an entire column now stops as Dimension.End.Row.
 Fixed a bug in CountIfs function which wasn't working properly with multiple criteria's
-* Support Instance_num parameter of SUBSTITUTE function.
+* _Formula calc_: Support Instance_num parameter of SUBSTITUTE function.
-* Functions Trim, Clean and Concat.